darachm/fitseq/README.md

     -2.942,1.591,2.233,5.0,0.383,0.007,0.003,0.000

 The headers are a bit long, I suppose.
 But they're informative...?

+[^eerror]: The "Estimation_Error" is probably not what you're expecting.
+It's the second derivative of the change in sum-negative-log-likelihood of this lineage's optimization.
+So that might not be what you're wanting to use to filter lineages.
+You can however use the "Estimated" counts to calculate an R^2, have fun.

 There is also the optional (and strongly suggested!) output file of the mean fitness per timepoint, given as a CSV format with headers, such as: